Dalekamistoso/sidi-c64/README.md

-# sidi-c64
+# Commodore 64 for SiDi (DrWh0's Unofficial Core)

-Unofficial port of Amstrad C64 core for Sidi
+Unofficial port of C64 core for Sidi

 Ported from: